feldera/feldera/docs/faq.md

 Feldera is programmed using the SQL database language.

-## What does Feldera do that a database databases cannot do?
+## What does Feldera do that a database cannot do?

 Database engines cannot efficiently maintain multiple complex views on fast-changing data.